lassesofus/Political_discussions/content/data-description.md

 # 2. The Comments

-For each of the 9,018 submissions, we downloaded the associated comments section, excluding any comments made after 11-10-2020 and by the most common moderator bots, like the *AutoModerator* bot who posts a comment to every submission to remind users of the rules and guidelines of the subreddit.
+For each of the 9,018 submissions, we downloaded the associated comments section, excluding any comments made by the most common moderator bots, like the *AutoModerator* bot who posts a comment to every submission on r/politics to remind users of the rules and guidelines of the subreddit.

 ![](/images/AutoMod.png)